nialredha/ExploreDSP/README.md

 transform algorithm, and the inverse fourier transform, with intentions to develop a demo script and README that could serve as a reference for anyone else trying to understand.
-This is currently on the back-burner, since there are a couple key characteristics of the FFT/IFFT I do not fully understand.
+This is currently on the back-burner, since there are a couple key characteristics of the FFT/IFFT I haven't taken the time to understand.

 ## Important Note
 This is in regard to both the modules/wav.h and modules/wav.c files.

-I did not write the wav module for reading and writing .wav files, but tweaked it to allow me to read and store wav data.
-The reason I didn't write my own is simply because I liked this one much better than what I had written.
+I used a barebones wav module - written by someone else - for reading and writing wav files and added more functionality on top of it to allow me to read and store
-While the website I downloaded it from no longer exists, modules/wav.h has more information on who wrote it.
+wav data and have more IO abstraction.
+While the website I downloaded the original module from seems to no longer exists, modules/wav.h has more information on who wrote it.

 ## Left To Do
-1. Re-write WAV module from scratch
-2. Rename audio\_processor.c
+1. Rename audio\_processor.c
-3. Optimization for FFT multiple calls of the same data size
+2. Optimization for FFT multiple calls of the same data size
-4. Benchmark FFT
+3. Benchmark FFT